felixlopz/hubrise-test-task/content/apps/mailchimp/en/connect-hubrise.md

 **IMPORTANT NOTE**: You should note that for every location in HubRise, you will need to perform a new connection to Mailchimp.

 ---

+## Disconnect Mailchimp

+In order to disconnect your HubRise location from Mailchimp:

+1. Login to your HubRise backoffice.
+1. In the left navigation pane of the back office, select **Connections**.
+1. On the screen that opens, on the Mailchimp item, select the **Actions** drop-down list.
+1. Select **Disconnect** from the drop-down list that appears.
+1. In the popup window that appears, you will be asked to confirm whether you want to disconnect Mailchimp Bridge.
+Select **Confirm**.

+Your HubRise location is now disconnected from your Mailchimp account.